 For a foreign securities firm to obtain a licence to open a branch, there must be no doubt that all of the licensing requirements are met or can be met.
 The most important are:

 The licensing process for a branch of a foreign securities firm takes place in constant dialogue with the applicants.
-The duration depends on the quality and complexity of the application as well as the current workload.
-The time it takes to receive a response from the responsible foreign supervisory authorities must also be taken into account.
+The duration depends on the quality and complexity of the application and the time it takes to receive a response from the competent foreign supervisory authorities.

 The Authorisation section of the Banks division (firstname.lastname@example.org)